-- current use of lands and resources for traditional purposes.
-This assessment will characterize the effects on the use or activity (e.g. hunting, fishing, trapping, plant gathering) as a result of the underlying changes to the environment (i.e. how will the activity change if the project proceeds).
-The underlying changes to the environment will also be described, including, but not limited to: - ✓ any changes to resources (fish, wildlife, birds, plants or other natural resources) used for traditional purposes (e.g. hunting, fishing, trapping, collection of medicinal plants, use of sacred sites); - ✓ any changes or alterations to access into the areas used for traditional purposes, including development of new roads, deactivation or reclamation of access roads and changes to waterways that affect navigation; - ✓ any changes to the environment that affect cultural value or importance associated with traditional uses or areas affected by the project (e.g. values or attributes of the area that make it important as a place for inter-generational teaching of language or traditional practices, communal gatherings, integrity of preferred traditional practice areas); - ✓ how timing of project activities (e.g. construction, blasting, discharges) have the potential to interact with the timing of traditional practices, and any potential effects resulting from overlapping periods; - ✓ consideration of the regional context for traditional use, and the value of the project area in that regional context, including alienation of lands from traditional use; - ✓ any changes to environmental quality (e.g. air, water, soil), the sensory environment (e.g. noise, light, visual landscape), or perceived disturbance of the environment (e.g. fear of contamination of water or country foods) that could detract from use of the area or lead to avoidance of the area; - ✓ any changes to the environment resulting from the presence of worker or increased access to the area by non-Indigenous peoples (e.g. noise, competition for or pressure on resources); and - ✓ an assessment of the potential to return affected areas to pre-project conditions to support traditional practices. - human health, focusing on effects on health outcomes or risks in consideration of, but not limited to, potential changes in air quality, effects of vibration from blasting, potential contamination of country foods (including health outcomes resulting from bioaccumulation of methylmercury in the environment), availability of country foods, water quality (drinking, recreational and cultural uses), and noise exposure.
+current use of lands and resources for traditional purposes.
+This assessment will characterize the effects on the use or activity (e.g. fishing) as a result of the underlying changes to the environment (i.e. how will the activity change if the project proceeds).
+The underlying changes to the environment will also be described, including, but not limited to:

+- ✓ any changes to resources (fish, birds, or other natural resources) used for traditional purposes (e.g. fishing, use of sacred sites); - ✓ effects on food, social, ceremonial, and commercial fishing; - ✓ a discussion of how drilling activities correlates to key fisheries windows, and any potential impacts resulting from overlapping periods; - ✓ changes related to species important to Indigenous people's current use of resources, including changes to key habitat; - ✓ any changes or alterations to access into the areas used for traditional purposes and commercial fishing, including implementation of exclusion zones; - ✓ any changes to the environment that affect cultural value or importance associated with traditional uses or areas affected by the project (e.g. values or attributes of the area that make it important as a place for inter-generational teaching of language or traditional practices, communal gatherings, integrity of preferred traditional practice areas); - ✓ how timing of project activities (e.g. drilling, flaring) have the potential to interact with the timing of traditional practices, and any potential effects resulting from overlapping periods; - ✓ consideration of the regional context for traditional use and the value of the project area in that regional context, including alienation of lands from traditional use; - ✓ any changes to environmental quality (e.g. air, water), the sensory environment (e.g. noise, light, visual landscape), or perceived disturbance of the environment (e.g. fear of contamination of water or country foods) that could detract from use of the area or lead to avoidance of the area; - ✓ an assessment of the potential to return affected areas to pre-project conditions to support traditional practices; - human health, focusing on effects on health outcomes or risks in consideration of, but not limited to, potential changes in water quality (recreational and cultural uses), availability of country foods (e.g. marine species), and noise exposure.
 When risks to human health due to changes in one or more of these components are predicted, a complete Human Health Risk Assessment (HHRA) examining all exposure pathways for pollutants of concern may be necessary to adequately characterize potential risks to human health.
 Where adverse health effects are predicted, any incidental effects such as effects on current use of lands and resources for traditional purposes will also be assessed.
-The proponent must provide a justification if it determines that an assessment of the potential for contamination of country foods is not required or if some contaminants are excluded from the assessment;

-- socio-economic conditions, including, but not limited to: - ✓ the use of navigable waters; - ✓ forestry and logging operations; - ✓ commercial fishing, hunting, trapping, and gathering activities; - ✓ commercial outfitters; and - ✓ recreational use. - physical and cultural heritage, and structures, sites or things of historical, archaeological, paleontological or architectural significance to groups, including, but not limited to: - ✓ the loss or destruction of physical and cultural heritage ; - ✓ changes to access to physical and cultural heritage; and - ✓ changes to the cultural value or importance associated with physical and cultural heritage.
+The proponent must provide a justification if it determines that an assessment of the potential for contamination of country foods is not required or if some contaminants are excluded from the assessment; - socio-economic conditions, including, but not limited to: - ✓ the use of navigable waters - ✓ commercial fishing (e.g. catch rates, exclusion zones, gear damage or loss, well abandonment, marketability of seafood products) and food security - ✓ commercial outfitters - ✓ recreational use - physical and cultural heritage, and structures, sites or things of historical, archaeological, paleontological or architectural significance to groups, including, but not limited to: - \checkmark the loss or destruction of physical and cultural heritage

-Other effects of changes to the environment on groups should be reflected as necessary.

-6.3.5.
-Other valued components that may be affected as a result of a federal decision or due to effects on federal lands, another province or outside Canada
+- ✓ changes to access to physical and cultural heritage - ✓ changes to the cultural value or importance associated with physical and cultural heritage - other effects of changes to the environment on groups should be reflected as necessary. - 6.3.8.
+Other valued components that may be affected as a result of a federal decision13 or due to effects on federal lands, another province or outside Canada14